gitwyrm/idleyou/README.md

 A simple IDLE game written in Go, using Fyne for the GUI.

+**This is currently in early development, so don't expect the game to be fun yet.**

+It is mostly a learning project right now, but might turn into an actual game if everything works out.

 ## How to play

 - You need food to survive.
 (If food hits 0 it's GAME OVER)